 - A WATCHLIST: patented medicines for which expanded access could provide significant health benefits but for which supporting data are lacking and/or key challenges need to be addressed for expanded access through MPP licensing to provide significant benefits and lead to substantial public health impact

 MPP has prioritised two HIV and one TB compound, as well as one long-acting technology for malaria vector control.
 A further three compounds are on the watch-list for HIV, and six are on the watchlist for tuberculosis.

 The report also includes essential medicines for non-communicable diseases and conditions that were identified by the WHO Expert Committee on the Selection and Use of Essential Medicines as treatments for which MPP should explore obtaining licences.
 This includes nine medicines/classes of cancer medicines, one class of diabetes medicines and one compound for maternal health.
 A further nine cancer medicines, and one medicine for haematology are included in the watchlist for non-communicable diseases and conditions.

 Priorities in HIV:

 - Cabotegravir long-acting injectable

 Comments are welcome and encouraged.
-Please send an email to firstname.lastname@example.org with the subject line “Comments on the 2019 Prioritisation Report”.
+Please send an email to firstname.lastname@example.org with the subject line “Comments on the 2022 Prioritisation Report”.